 Religion earns wealth.
-The wishes are fulfilled by religion.
+The wishes are fulfilled by the religion.
 Religion offers mokshya, salvation.
-Let religious or good deeds be done (Ibid, 8/109, p.102).
-The same book also mentions about the importance of Tulasi plant, Kush, shaligram and Ganga water.
-The house that possesses the shrine of Tulsi is regarded as Tirth; pilgrimage spot.
-The messenger of Yamaraj cannot approach there (Ibid, 9 /9, p.106).Let me discuss the importance of Tulsi, Kush and Saligram in Hindu rituals.
+Let religious or good deeds be done.
+The same book also mentions about the importance of Tulasi and Kush, shaligram and Ganga water.
+The house that possesses the shrine of Tulsi is regarded as Tirtha; pilgrimage spot.
+The messenger of Yamaraj cannot approach there.
+Tulsi, Kush and Saligram have great importance in Hindu rituals.